OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Using_additional_Course_Editor_Tools.md

 and want to publish.
 Your choice will be reduced to course elements that are available for publishing.

-Step 2: Then you determine who should have access to your OpenOlat course.
-See section ["Course Settings](Course_Settings.md)" to learn more about those four options at your disposal.
+Step 2: Here you get access to the general publishing options of a course.
+Determine which OpenOlat- users should have access to your course.
+See section "[Course Settings](Course_Settings.md)" to learn more about those options at your disposal.
 Now you can complete your publishing process.
-Just click on "Finish."
+Just click on "Finish".

 Step 3: You can create a catalog entry for the course.
 Tip: Enter only complete and functional courses in the catalogue, no test or play courses.